andrewshen/pyfeed/README.md

 ### First-party modules

-- os
-- argparse
+- `os`
-- requests
+- `argparse`

 ### Third-party modules

+- `requests`
-- beautifulsoup4
+- `beautifulsoup4`
-- validators
+- `validators`
-- slugify
+- `slugify`

 ## Usage

+First, make sure you've installed all the third-party modules with `pip install -r requirements.txt`.

-Add a site `example.com` to your watchlist with `pyfeed.py -a example.com`.
-Run `pyfeed.py` to check for site updates since the last run.
+Add a site `example.com` to your watchlist with `python3 pyfeed.py -a example.com`.
+Run `python3 pyfeed.py` to check for site updates since the last run.
 If a site on your watchlist has been updated, it will appear in the output.